 - Watering intermittently and allowing for dry spells, rather than using continuous flooding.

 These methods benefit soil and root systems, while lowering the inputs required for production and increasing crop yields.
-Now practiced by 4 million to 5 million farmers around the world, SRI yields are 50 to 100 percent higher than conventional rice production.
-Seed use drops by 80 to 90 percent and water inputs by 25 to 50 percent.
-Farm incomes can double, as methane emissions drop and soils sequester carbon.
+Now practiced by 4–5 million farmers around the world, SRI yields 50–100 percent more than conventional rice production.
+Seed use drops 80–90 percent and water inputs, 25–50 percent.
+Farm incomes can double as methane emissions drop and soils sequester carbon.

-System of Rice Intensification (SRI) has been adopted largely by smallholder farmers and has much higher yield benefits compared to improved rice production.
-We calculate that SRI can expand from 6.7 million hectares to 40-52 million hectares by 2050, both sequestering carbon and avoiding methane emissions that together total 2.8-4.3 gigatons of carbon dioxide or its equivalent over thirty years.
-With increased yields, 333-510 million additional tons of rice could be produced, earning farmers an additional $574-817 billion in profit in the lifetime and lifetime operational savings of $14-21 billion.
+System of Rice Intensification (SRI) has been adopted largely by smallholder farmers and has much higher yield benefits than improved rice production.
+We calculate that SRI can expand from 6.7 million hectares to 40–52 million hectares by 2050, both sequestering carbon and avoiding methane emissions that together total 2.8–4.3 gigatons of carbon dioxide or its equivalent over 30 years.
+With increased yields, 333–510 million additional tons of rice could be produced, earning farmers an additional $574–817 billion in profit in the lifetime and lifetime operational savings of US$14–21 billion.